Acktarius/conceal-assistant/README.md

 # conceal-assistant

-## allows the user after authentification to check the status of node and mining service.
+## Allows the user after authentification to check the status of node and mining services,
-## And to activate or deactivate those service
+## and to activate or deactivate those services.

+## Node service shall be named: ccx-guardian.service
+## Mining service shall be named: ccx-mining.service

 Node.JS and NPM are required :